mgechev/blog.mgechev.com/_drafts/fast-angular-data-structures-versionable.md

 There are three drawbacks of this approach:

-- We expose underlaying implementation details to the user of our collection.
+- We expose underlaying implementation details to the user of our library.
 - AngularJS needs to reset the `isChanged` flag once it detects a change.
 This requires changes in the AngularJS watch mechanism.
 - We can change `isChanged` outside the collection.